 Studying Roman civilisation gives students a more rounded understanding of what it was to be a Roman living almost two thousand years ago.
 Moreover, the culture of ancient Rome has significantly influenced subsequent cultures, including our own.
-For the civilisation topic, we shall be studying Roman Family Life (including men and women, children and education, marriage and religion).
+For the civilisation topic, we study an overarching topic (such as Roman family life or life in Roman towns), which includes several subsidiary topics (for example, marriage, religion, Roman houses or dinner-parties).